stormychel/electrum-chi/README.rst

 ::

-  Licence: GNU GPLv3+ for Electrum-DOGE components; MIT Licence for all other components
+  Licence: GNU GPLv3+ for Electrum-DOGE components; CC BY 4.0 for Namecoin logo, MIT Licence for all other components
   Author: The Namecoin developers; based on Electrum by Thomas Voegtlin and Electrum-DOGE by The Electrum-DOGE contributors
   Language: Python (>= 3.6)
   Homepage: https://www.namecoin.org/ ; original Electrum Homepage at https://electrum.org/